 Damian Pargas new Professor of American History

-As of 1 August 2017, Damian Pargas is the new Raymond and Beverly Sackler Professor of History and Culture of the United States and the Americas.
+As of 1 August 2017, Damian Pargas is the new Leiden University Chair of the History and Culture of North America.

 Damian defended his PhD in Leiden in 2009 and has been working at the Institute for History as a university lecturer.
 He succeeds Professor Adam Fairclough who retired last year.
 Fairclough held the chair from 2005 to 2016.
 The Institute congratulates Damian Pargas with his appointment!

 My interest in the history and culture of North America is as broad as the North American experience itself, but in my research I have always been particularly fascinated by the history of slavery and its aftermath.
 Since the obtainment of my PhD at Leiden University in 2009, I have published widely on the social history of African-American slaves in the 19th-century US South.
 My first book, The Quarters and the Fields (2010), was a comparative study of slave family life that focused on the various boundaries and opportunities that enslaved people were confronted with to create families, raise children, and protect their family units from external threats.
 My second book, Slavery and Forced Migration in the Antebellum South (2014) examined how enslaved people experienced forced removal—what it was like for them to be sold away, have to leave their homes and families, and start a new life somewhere else where they didn’t know anybody.
 I am currently working on a third book (which I hope will be out by 2020) that examines runaway slaves throughout North America, including the US North and South, as well as Canada and Mexico.
 I am especially interested in how runaway slaves navigated various “spaces of freedom” in North America.
 This book will be based on an NWO VIDI project that I am supervising, titled “Beacons of Freedom: Slave Refugees in North America, 1800-1860.”